influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 ### Features
 - Add TLS insecure skip verify to influx CLI.
 - Extend influx cli user create to allow for organization ID and user passwords to be set on user.
+- Autopopulate organization ids in the code samples.
+- Expose bundle analysis tools for frontend resources.
+- Allow users to view just the output section of a Telegraf config.

 ### Bug Fixes
 - Fix long startup when running `influx help`.
 - Mock missing Flux dependencies when creating tasks.
 - Ensure array cursor iterator stats accumulate all cursor stats.
 - Hide Members section in Cloud environments.
+- Change how cloud mode is enabled.
+- Merge frontend development environments.
+- Refactor table state logic on the front end.

 ### UI Improvements
 - Redesign cards and animations on Getting Started page.